-Physician assistants are academically and clinically prepared to provide health care services with the direction and responsible supervision of a doctor of medicine or osteopathy.
-The physician-PA team relationship is fundamental to the PA profession and enhances the delivery of high quality health care.
-Within the physician-PA relationship, PAs make clinical decisions and provide a broad range of diagnostic, therapeutic, preventive, and health maintenance services.
+Physician assistants are academically and clinically prepared to provide health care services as a member of collaborative health care teams.
+PAs make clinical decisions and provide a broad range of diagnostic, therapeutic, preventive, and health maintenance services.
 The clinical role of PAs includes primary and specialty care in medical and surgical practice settings.
 PA practice is centered on patient care and may include educational, research, and administrative activities.

 The role of the PA demands intelligence, sound judgment, intellectual honesty, appropriate interpersonal skills, and the capacity to react to emergencies in a calm and reasoned manner.
 An attitude of respect for self and others, adherence to the concepts of privilege and confidentiality in communicating with patients, and a commitment to the patient’s welfare are essential attributes of the graduate PA.
 The professional curriculum for PA education includes basic medical, behavioral, and social sciences; introduction to clinical medicine and patient assessment; supervised clinical practice; and health policy and professional practice issues.